a-ads/blog/content/blog/how-do-you-get-paid-as-a-publisher.md

   - Guides
 author: Olga Ostrovskaya
 thumbnail: ../../static/assets/illustration-7.png
-meta_title: How do you get paid as a publisher? | A-ADS Blog
+meta_title: How do you get paid as a publisher? | AADS Blog
-meta_description: Learn how publishers get paid and the factors that affect their revenue in this comprehensive overview from A-ADS.
+meta_description: Learn how publishers get paid and the factors that affect their revenue in this comprehensive overview from AADS.
 Discover how ad unit earnings are impacted by unique impressions, clicks, advertising campaigns, content filters, ad unit display rate, ad unit size and location, and traffic quality.